vacu9708/Hypervisor-analyzer/README.md

 4. Modify the instruction offset in `instruction_offset_calculator.cpp` -> offset = process's base address - instruction address(i.e. RIP register)

 ## 3. Use the found instruction addresses to get the addresses where the position info is stored
-This step takes advantage of the fact that the memory addresses where position info is stored can consistently be found using the instructions executed at the moment they are accessed.<br>
+This step takes advantage of the instructions found in `Step 2` to constantly track position info.<br>
 ![image](https://github.com/user-attachments/assets/a19d5583-8bec-45ee-8621-8b7e14b0670c)

 Run `position_addresses_generator.py` that does the following :